Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 Libraries of persistent classes are extensible libraries of elementary classes you use to define the database schema of your application.
 They include:
 * Unicode (8-bit or 16-bit character type) strings
-* Collections of any kind of persistent data such as arrays, stacks, queues, and graphs.
+* Collections of any kind of persistent data such as arrays.

 All persistent classes are derived from the \b Persistent base class, which defines a unique way of creating and handling persistent objects.
 You create new persistent